MarkBlumenthal/ENQODE/Part1/README.md

 If you don't have Node.js installed, download it from nodejs.org.

 Steps
-Step 1: Create the JavaScript File
-Create a file called part1.js in your project folder.
-Copy the following code into part1.js:
+Navigate to the project directory using cd Enqode in the terminal and then cd Part1 Make sure the following code is in part1.js:

 const array = [12, 10, 22, 5, 25];
 for(var i = 0; i < array.length; i++){